Key takeaways

 Bottom line

-The H-1B $100k fee is not gone.
-It was vacated on June 8, 2026, reinstated on June 12, 2026, and — as of early July 2026 — is being collected again while State of California v.
-Mullin moves through the First Circuit.
-If you're hiring, three things matter: figure out whether your candidate can be approved inside the US (which tends to sit outside the payment), keep the $215 registration fee and the $100,000 payment on separate lines, and — because this is under appeal — confirm the current status before you file.
+The H-1B $100,000 payment is not being collected.
+The agencies' implementation of it was vacated on June 8, 2026, and on July 24, 2026 the First Circuit refused to put it back while State of California v.
+Mullin is appealed.
+But Proclamation 10973 was never struck down — only the Policy built to carry it out — and DHS has stated that it "still plans to collect the payment" if the block lifts.
+Suspended, not repealed.
+If you're hiring, three things matter: figure out whether your candidate can be approved inside the US (which tends to sit outside the payment either way), keep the $215 registration fee and the $100,000 payment on separate lines, and — because the appeal itself is still live — confirm the current status before you file.

 For Canadian and Mexican founders, the TN track sidesteps this fee entirely for eligible professions.
-And whichever way the courts go, the one part of your setup that a ruling can't reprice in four days is where your business actually lives — so put that on solid ground while everything above it keeps moving.
+And whichever way the appeal goes, the one part of your setup that no court order reprices is where your business actually lives — so put that on solid ground while everything above it keeps moving.